1997-2001 Honda CR250 – Sprocket & Drive Chain Maintenance

 Chain Installation

-1. Run your chain through the guides, so the ends meet on top of the swingarm.
+1. Run your chain through the guides so the ends meet on the swingarm.

-• The easiest way I have found for installing an o-ring master link is to drive the pins through the inside plate first.
+• The easiest way I have found to install an O-ring master link is to drive the pins through the inside plate first.

 2. Place the o-rings on the pins, then slide the pins through the holes.

-3. Then take the inside of the chain breaker to press the outside plate onto the pins.
+3. Then, take the inside of the chain breaker and press the outside plate onto the pins.

 • Once the pins are pressed in, install the spring clip.